 Our rates for NGD are regulated by certain municipalities and state commissions based on an analysis of our invested capital and our expenses in a test year.
-Thus, the rates that we are allowed to charge may not match our expenses at any given time.
+Thus, the rates that we are allowed to charge may not match our costs at any given time, which is referred to as "regulatory lag."
 The regulatory process in which rates are determined may not always result in rates that will produce full recovery of our costs and enable us to earn a reasonable return on our invested capital.

-Our natural gas distribution and energy services businesses are subject to fluctuations in notional natural gas prices as well as geographic and seasonal natural gas price differentials, which could affect the ability of our suppliers and customers to meet their obligations or otherwise adversely affect our liquidity and results of operations and financial condition.
+Our natural gas distribution and energy services businesses, including transportation and storage, are subject to fluctuations in notional natural gas prices as well as geographic and seasonal natural gas price differentials, which could affect the ability of our suppliers and customers to meet their obligations or otherwise adversely affect our liquidity and results of operations and financial condition.